Manuel-Antunes/Manuel-Antunes/README.md

 #### 🎓 Education:
 - Técnico em Informática - Insituto Federal de Alagoas - Campus Arapiraca (2018 - Now...) ⌛

+### ⚡ Fun fact:
+- despite programming a lot for the web my main lang is C ++ but my projects haven't come here yet

 <!--
 **Manuel-Antunes/Manuel-Antunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.